Anxiety Counselling SG

 Anxiety feels similar to the nervousness you may have before a big presentation or event – except with anxiety disorder; those feelings do not fade away after the event.

-Feeling persistently anxious can affect your daily life negatively.
-For example, you may find it hard to unwind, relax, or even find it hard to engage in self-care activities such as journalling or meditation.
+Feeling anxious all the time can affect your daily life negatively.
+For example, you may find it hard to unwind, relax, or engage in self-care activities such as journalling or meditation.

 Sometimes, the physical symptoms may be subtler than the emotional symptoms.
 Other times, physical symptoms can be so intense that it feels like a heart attack.
 As explained before, both physical and emotional symptoms can manifest differently for everyone.